 People’s communication styles vary and one way it can be broken down is with the DISC behavior types.
 The four styles are Dominance, Influence, Steadiness and Conscientiousness.

-A dominance personality may speak quickly, focusing on the bottom line thinking they are respecting people’s time but in reality, they can come across as too aggressive and brash.
-A person with an influence personality is sociable and shares personal information but others can see this as being self-centered and unprofessional.
+A dominant personality may speak quickly, focusing on the bottom line thinking they are respecting people’s time but in reality, they can come across as too aggressive and brash.
+A person with an influential personality is sociable and shares personal information but others can see this as being self-centered and unprofessional.

 Click here to see tips on how to better communicate with people of these four personality types.